 If a child becomes ill, parents will be notified and requested to make arrangements for their child to be picked up immediately.
 It is imperative that at least two additional local contact names and phone numbers be listed on the emergency form on file in the school and/or childcare offices.
 We must be able to reach a designated adult if a child becomes ill.

 Children running a fever are to stay home until they have maintained a normal temperature for at least 24 hours.
 Children who have vomited due to illness are to stay home for at least 24 hours.

 How and when do I make my monthly tuition and childcare payments?

 Each month you will receive a statement about one week before payment is due.
 You may request the statement be mailed to your home.
 Payment may be made through the mail, sent in to the school with your child, or dropped off at either school office.
-Please note payments are due on the first of each month and are late (and subject to a $25 late fee) after the fifth of the month.
+Please note payments are due on the first of each month and are late (and subject to a $25 late fee) after the tenth of the month.

 How do I find out if there is a school closure?